-Syntegon is a leading global process and packaging technology provider.
-Formerly the packaging division of the Bosch Group, the company, headquartered in Waiblingen (Germany), has offered complete solutions for the pharmaceutical and food industry for over 50 years.
-With more than 6,100 employees at 30 locations in more than 15 countries, its total revenue were 1.3 billion euros in 2018.
-Syntegon’s portfolio of intelligent and sustainable technologies includes stand-alone machines, systems and services.
+Syntegon Technology is a leading global process and packaging technology provider.
+The company, headquartered in Waiblingen (Germany), has been offering complete solutions for the pharmaceutical and food industries for over 50 years.
+About 6,000 employees at 30 locations in more than 15 countries generated a total revenue of 1.3 billion euros in 2020.
+The portfolio of intelligent and sustainable technologies includes stand-alone machines, as well as complete systems and services.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Code of Business Conduct reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 Syntegon will not work with any suppliers who have demonstrably and repeatedly failed to comply with basic International Labour Organization (ILO) standards.